 The Door County Buy Local program is a grass-roots economic development initiative that seeks to strengthen local businesses, increase employment opportunities and educate the public about the importance of buying locally whenever possible.
+The Door County Buy Local website features a searchable database of local businesses and service providers.
+The Buy Local Facebook page is an active group of more than 750 members.

 The Buy Local Initiative began by encouraging networking opportunities between local businesses at events like Business After Five socials.
 A second priority is educating the public about the economic value of keeping as many dollars as possible in Door County along with efforts to share information about what services and products are available through Door County enterprises.